RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ![](images/ug/Row-Count.png)

 ## Query Export
-It might be useful to export a query if you have a very long-running query and you do not need to see its results in the results panel.
+It might be useful to export a query if you have a long-running query and you do not need to see its results in the results panel.
 You can directly export the current query results to a file/table by right-clicking the query and then clicking **Execute -> Export From Query** on the context menu:

 ![](images/ug/Export-from-Query.png)